-- i.
-Child-directed messages for food products in broadcast advertising that are inconsistent with the pertinent provisions of the Food and Drugs Act and Regulations, or the Canadian Food Inspection Agency's Guide to Food Labelling and Advertising shall be deemed to violate Clause 11 (Social Values) of The Broadcast Code for Advertising to Children.
-This Interpretation Guideline is intended, among other purposes, to ensure that advertisements representing mealtime clearly and adequately depict the role of the product within the framework of a balanced diet, and snack foods are clearly presented as such, not as substitutes for meals.\ - ii.
-Every "child-directed message" for a product or service should encourage responsible use of the advertised product or service with a view toward the healthy development of the child.\\ - iii.
-Advertising of food products should not discourage or disparage healthy lifestyle choices or the consumption
+i.
+Child-directed messages for food products in broadcast advertising that are inconsistent with the pertinent provisions of the Food and Drugs Act and Regulations, or the Canadian Food Inspection Agency's Food Labelling for Industry shall be deemed to violate Clause 11 (Social Values) of The Broadcast Code for Advertising to Children.
+This Interpretation Guideline is intended, among other purposes, to ensure that advertisements representing mealtime clearly and adequately depict the role of the product within the framework of a